 Recognize competing ethical judgments present within a diverse society.

-Analyze and evaluate ethical judgments different from one’s own.
+Analyze ethical judgments different from one’s own.

-Criticize, compare, and construct effective arguments in favor of positions on contemporary moral issues.
+Construct arguments in favor of positions on contemporary moral issues.

+Explain the following moral theories: deontology, utilitarianism, social contract theory, and virtue ethics.

 Resist the urge for quick and easy answers.

-Engage with the course material on a personal level

 2. Listed here are the course outcomes/objectives assessed in this course which play a supplemental role in contributing to the student’s general education along with the general education competency it supports.